Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Video 3 (langsmith studio)
 > In this video we just use the pre existing files from the course to verify that the langsmith studio works, Not much to do here, but I went ahead and added the example I made earlier to this

+## Video 4 (chains)
+> In this video we learned how to make tools that use predefined functions to give an accurate output.
+This is helpful for doing math since llm's generate text based on probability and do not always give the mathematically correct output.
+I just added a few more tools for subtraction, multiplication, division etc at the end of this file.
+Interesting observation: it seems when I try to prompt it to divide 5 by 0, it doesn't call the tool, whereas it does call the tools when a non zero division takes place